kelvin-ap/EthHacProj/LogFile.md

-# Logboek Ethical hacking Python
+# Logfile Ethical hacking Python

 Starting of with exploring the libraries that were given to us as an interesting starting point, aswell as exploring the given demo scripts to see how certain libraries work.